 I called and texted him for days crying, then went no contact for 6 weeks to try to get over him and move on but I can’t.
-I sent him an email telling him I can’t move on because I still don’t know why we broke up.
-He told me he loved me, I was the best thing in his life and he wanted to be with me for ever, what happened?
-He emailed not to contact him anymore, he has a new girlfriend and their relationship is serious.
+He always said I was the best thing in his life and he wanted to be with me for ever.
+We were going to get married.
+I don’t understand what happened.
+I sent him a long email telling him I can’t move on because I still don’t know why we broke up.
+He responded telling me to move on because he has a new girlfriend and their relationship is serious.

-It’s been months since we broke up and I’m still in pain.
-I still don’t know what I did wrong.
-I have turned to support forums and some days I feel optimistic but most days I feel like I won’t make it until tomorrow.
+I understand that he has moved on but I still don’t know what I did wrong.
+I have turned to support forums and some days I feel optimistic but most days I feel like I will not move on until I know what went wrong.
 I’m not sure if I can ever be happy again.
 He has complete hold over my heart, why won’t he help me move on?
 Why is he being so cold-hearted?

-I think that you expecting an ex to help you get through a break-up is unrealistic.
-Yes, there are some exs who feel bad about dumping you and try to help you through the healing process, but most don’t.
+Yangki’s Answer: I’m sorry that you’re experiencing so much pain.
+However, I think that expecting your ex to help you get through a break-up is unrealistic.
+Yes, there are some exes who feel bad about dumping you and try to help you through the healing process, but most don’t.
 And as hard as the truth may be to accept, he doesn’t owe it to you to hold your hand through your grief.